 - Research products: Wide ranging evidence-based products from projects designed to build foundational knowledge of the nature of the threat, and effective responses.

-Provide key information about issues relevant to terrorism prevention for government, law enforcement, local communities, stakeholders, international partners and more.
+- Fact sheets: Provide key information about issues relevant to terrorism prevention for government, law enforcement, local communities, stakeholders, international partners and more.

-Rigorous evaluations of terrorism prevention programs and policies across the Homeland Security Enterprise using behavioral and social science methodologies.
+- Evaluations: Rigorous evaluations of terrorism prevention programs and policies across the Homeland Security Enterprise using behavioral and social science methodologies.